symengine/symengine/docs/Doxygen/md/doc_guide.md

  */
 ```

-- We use one space to indicate a paragraph
+- We use one space to indicate a paragraph.

 ```unparsed
 /**